Lampion virus removal guide

 What is Lampion?

-Lampion is a name of a malicious program, a banking Trojan which cyber criminals spread by sending emails that contain a link that downloads an archive file (ZIP) with malicious files in it.
-Since Lampion is a banking Trojan, cyber criminals designed it to steal information that could be used to make fraudulent transactions and other data.
-The image below is a screenshot of an email that is used to trick people into infecting systems with Lampion, however, they could be using other templates as well.
-We strongly recommend to ignore this email and not to open the file that gets downloaded through the included link.
+Lampion is a malicious program, a banking Trojan which cyber criminals proliferate by sending emails.
+The messages contain a link that downloads an archive file (ZIP) containing malicious files.
+Since Lampion is a banking Trojan, cyber criminals have designed it to steal information that can be used to make fraudulent transactions, and other data.
+The image below is a screenshot of an email that is used to trick people into infecting systems with Lampion, however, they might also use other templates.
+We strongly recommend that you ignore this email and do not open files that are downloaded through the included link.

-When a malicious URL in the email sent by cyber criminals is clicked, then a ZIP file gets downloaded.
-It contains PDF document, .vbs (Visual Basic Script) and .txt (Text) files.
-If executed, that .vbs file downloads a couple of other files that are named P-19-2.dll and 0.zip.
-The P-19-2.dll is the Lampion Trojan itself, a Dynamic-link library file which is responsible for stealing sensitive information and sending it to the Command & Control server controlled by cyber criminals/attackers.
-Lampion collects data from infected system's clipboard and installed browsers.
-Also, cyber criminals can access information about their victims and their systems such as operating system version, computer name, installed antivirus suite, country and other details.
-By having access to victim's clipboard attackers can use Lampion to steal any information that is saved on it.
-It is possible that saved data could be a password of some personal account or other personal detail.
-Furthermore, this banking Trojan is designed to collect data from browsers such as logins, passwords, autofill data, and other sensitive information.
-Such details could be misused to steal various accounts and clients, e.g., social media accounts, email clients, banking-related accounts, and so on.
-Typically, cyber criminals use them to generate revenue by making fraudulent transactions, purchases, spreading other malware (e.g., ransomware), etc. If there is a reason to believe that Lampion (or any other type of malware) is already installed on the operating system, then it should be eliminated immediately.
+If the malicious URL within the email sent by cyber criminals is clicked, a ZIP file is downloaded.
+This contains a PDF document, .vbs (Visual Basic Script) and .txt (Text) files.
+If executed, the .vbs file downloads a number of other files named P-19-2.dll and 0.zip.
+The P-19-2.dll file is the Lampion Trojan, a Dynamic-link library file responsible for stealing sensitive information and sending it to the Command & Control server controlled by cyber criminals/attackers.
+Lampion collects data from an infected system's clipboard and installed browsers.
+Cyber criminals can also access information relating to victims and their systems such as operating system version, computer name, installed antivirus suite, country, and other details.
+By having access to the victim's clipboard, attackers can use Lampion to steal any information that is saved on it.
+The saved data could be the password of a personal account or other sensitive details.
+Furthermore, this banking Trojan collects data from browsers such as logins, passwords, autofill data, and other sensitive information.
+These details can be misused to steal various accounts and clients.
+For example, social media accounts, email clients, banking-related accounts, and so on.
+Typically, cyber criminals use them to generate revenue by making fraudulent transactions, purchases, proliferating other malware (e.g., ransomware), etc. If you believe that Lampion (or other malware) is already installed on the operating system, remove it immediately.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|